-Now that you know what each card is worth, you’re ready to learn how to play Blackjack!
-Below, we have created a short description of how Blackjack works.
+Now that you know what each card is worth, you’re ready to learn how to play blackjack!
+Below, we have created a short description of how blackjack works.
 This description also highlights some additional rules, as well as different game dynamics:

 - The game begins with the players making the bets they wish to make.
 Then, the dealer says a phrase such as – “no more” – in order to close the betting round.
 Then, he/she starts dealing cards from left to right.
 Each player is dealt two cards.
-These two cards will be openly dealt (lie face up) while the dealer will take only one card, also lying face up.
+These two cards will be openly dealt (lying face up) while the dealer will take only one card, also lying face up.
 The dealer will lay out his/her second card once all players at the table have finished their turn.
 You can also choose to play with a different game dynamic where the dealer deals both his/her cards from the beginning and one of them will be covered (face down).
 This card will be turned face up once all players have finished their turn.

 - The player furthest to the left of the dealer must start the game by playing their hand.
 Based on the dealer’s card and the player’s own cards, the player must assess whether to continue in the game by adding more cards (hit) or keep what they have (stand).
 Each player has a single turn in which they can do the following:

 - Ask for more cards in order to try to reach the value of 21 points, without exceeding it.
 The player can request as many cards as he/she wishes, without exceeding 21 points.
 In case the player goes over overboard, the dealer removes the cards and the player’s bet.